My-UofE/ECM1410-Workshop-07-Instructions/README.md

 <details>
   <summary><strong>Hint.</strong> (expand to view)</summary><br>

-An example of one of the `Cylinder` constructors can be seen below:
+  An example of the 3-arg `Cylinder` constructor can be seen below.
+Note how we use the appropriate `super()` method to call the `Circle` constructor.

+  To complete the task you will also need to complete the no-arg, 1-arg and 2-arg constructors.

 ```java
 // 3-arg constructor